close-dev-team/mobile-close-channel-sdk-ios/README.md

 ## Error handling

 Additionally, in the code samples above, error handling has been greatly simplified.
 You should improve on error handling and add retries, [which is explained in detail here](./doc/error_handling.md).

-## Push notifications

-Messages are meaning nothing if your users don't read them.
-Be sure you connect the Close push notifications.
-It's not hard, we do most of the work for you.
-[Continue reading here](./doc/push_notifications.md).

 ## List of channels